GoogleCloudPlatform/instruqt-content/README.md

  * Adds `tiv` for printing images in the terminal via `tiv -256 /path/to/image.png`.

 Use it by adding `gcr.io/instruqt-shadow/base` to your `Dockerfile`, or setting it as your image in `config.yaml`.
-Modify it by editing the contents of `base-container/git diff `.
+Modify it by editing the contents of `base-container/`.

 ## Convensions